nitrite/nitrite-doc/java-sdk/repository/mapper.md

 ---
-label: Nitrite Mapper
+label: NitriteMapper
 icon: workflow
 order: 15
 ---

-Nitrite Mapper is a simple and lightweight object mapper which can be used to map Java objects to Nitrite documents and vice-versa.
+`NitriteMapper` is a simple and lightweight object mapper which can be used to map Java objects to Nitrite documents and vice-versa.
 Nitrite uses a `NitriteMapper` implementation to map Java entities to Nitrite documents and vice-versa while storing and retrieving objects from an `ObjectRepository`.

 ## SimpleNitriteMapper